Looking to travel to Budapest on a budget? Here are five things you can do that won’t cost you a penny…

-1) Climb Gellért Hill to get a close up view of the Liberty Statue, which commemorates those who sacrificed their lives to Hungary’s independence.
+If you climb Gellért Hill you’ll be rewarded with a close up view of the Liberty Statue, which commemorates those who sacrificed their lives to Hungary’s independence.
 As you can see, the views from the top are absolutely stunning.
 I can’t tell you exactly how long it takes to climb because we did it in the snow, and while my Bershka boots were perfectly adequate from trotting around the city I don’t think they were designed with hillclimbing in mind.
 There was A LOT of slipping.
 However, the views of the city more than made up for it and I felt especially lucky that we were able to see everything dusted with a beautiful frosting of snow.
 You can also warm yourself up with a mulled wine at the top.
 Delicious.

-3) Get ‘the’ Instagram picture at the magical Fisherman’s Bastion in the Castle District.
+Love a bit of Instagram posing?
+Then visit the magical Fisherman’s Bastion in the Castle District.
 Bear in mind I had no idea this was the photograph to get until a queue suddenly unveiled itself in front of us and I had to wait ten minutes to get anywhere near this window.
 The good thing was that I picked up some posing tips from the people in front of us.
 Make sure you leave plenty of time to wander around here, as it’s pretty hard not to be charmed by the views and fairytale castle architecture.
 Every photo you take will look like it’s come out of a Hans Christian Andersen book.